All Episodes

 Go on.

-He was referred to as the King of Kings, God's only begotten son.
+He was referred to as the King of Kings, God's only begotten Son, the Alpha and Omega, and many others.

-And suppose the virgin birth is a trope because you want it to come directly from God and you want it to be outside of the sort of material and biochemical covenant that can exist between any man and a woman and be transcendent of that.
+I suppose the virgin birth is a trope because you want it to come directly from God and you want it to be outside of the sort of material and biochemical covenant that can exist between any man and a woman and be transcendent of that.

 That's what you want, a virgin birth now.

-Aliens came down and officially inseminated people.
+Aliens came down and artificially inseminated people.

 Virgin women.